 One day in 1921 when Fleming had a cold, a drop of mucus fell from his nose on to a Petri dish that he was examining.
 Although most accounts describe this event as accidental, which makes a nice story, Fleming may have deliberately added mucus to the dish out of curiosity.

 Bacteria cultures were growing on the nutrient agar in the Petri dish that Fleming was examining.
 Agar is a jelly-like substance obtained from algae.
 When nutrients are added to agar, it becomes a good growth medium for bacteria.
 Fleming discovered that the bacteria around the mucus drop in the Petri dish died.
 After further investigation he realized that a protein in the mucus was responsible for the death of the bacteria.
-(Enzymes are a type of protein).
-Fleming named the protein lysozyme.
+Enzymes are a type of protein.
+Fleming named the protein in the mucus lysozyme.

 The word lysozyme comes from "lysis", which is the process in which a cell bursts, and "enzyme", which is a protein that causes or speeds up a chemical reaction.

 Gram Staining Method of Classifying Bacteria

 Bacteria are categorized into two major groups based on their reaction to specific stains.
 The technique is known as the gram staining process.
 The classification method was created in 1884 by Hans Christian Gram, a Danish scientist.
 Lysozyme is more effective against one of the bacterial groups than the other.

 After the gram staining process has been performed, gram positive bacteria have a purple cell wall and gram negative bacteria have a pink one.
 The different results are due to the fact that gram positive bacteria contain more peptidoglycans in their cell wall.
 Not all bacteria can by differentiated by gram staining, but many can.